 Shop for Vegan B-12 Sublingual Tablets

-Full disclosure, these links are affiliate links which means, in part, that Your Daily Vegan will earn a small commission on any of your purchases.
+I want to let you know that some of the links below are affiliate links which means, in part, that Your Daily Vegan will earn a commission if you purchase through those links.
 Don’t worry, this is at no additional cost to you.
+The supplements listed below are ones that I either use myself or have researched at length and feel comfortable recommending to you.
 For our full affiliate disclaimer click here.
-Thank you for supporting our hard work, we sincerely appreciate it.
+Thank you for supporting our hard work, I sincerely appreciate it.

 Share This Page